 3. Low-Code/No-Code Test Automation

 Low-code and no-code development platforms have democratized software development; the same change is underway in software testing.
-Using visual interfaces and drag-and-drop capability, low-code/no-code (LC/NC) test automation solutions enable testers with little or no knowledge of coding to design and execute tests.
+Low-code/no-code (LC/NC) test automation solutions let testers create and run tests easily.
+They use visual interfaces and drag-and-drop features.
+This means even those with little or no coding experience can design tests.

 Why it Matters: